whitesnowx/tp/docs/UserGuide.md

         3. `HHmm`
 * Duplicate meetings with the same `DESCRIPTION` and `DATETIME` in the same person is not allowed.
 * Meetings with the same `DESCRIPTION` and `DATETIME` does not need to be unique among persons in staff book.
+* StaffConnect does not limit the creativity of users, hence the user is able to add any meeting at any point of time and even meetings of different topics at the same time.

 Examples:
 * `meeting-add 1 d/Meet for finals preparation s/12/04/2024 18:00` adds a meeting to the first person with the description of `Meet for finals preparation` and the date and time of `12/04/2024 18:00`